stackriot-labs/gitlab-ee/doc/workflow/repository_mirroring.md

 ### Adjusting synchronization times

-You can manually configure the repository synchronization times by setting the following configuration values. *These are cron formatted values.*
+You can manually configure the repository synchronization times by setting the following configuration values. *These are cron formatted values.* You can use a crontab generator to create these values, for example http://www.crontabgenerator.com/

 Please note that `update_all_mirrors_worker_cron` refers to the worker used for pulling changes from a remote mirror while `update_all_remote_mirrors_worker_cron` refers to the worker used for pushing changes to the remote mirror.